kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Can I skip the syncing?

-  A: Yes, you can currently use a public node with SimpleWallet.
+  A: Yes, you can currently use a public node with zedwallet.
 The keys stay on your PC, so it's secure.
 Check [this guide](guides/wallets/Using-remote-nodes) for more information.

 #### Q: What does it mean if my balance is locked?

   A: This is a transfer which hasn't been confirmed by the network yet.
 It will move into your main balance shortly, generally after 3 minutes.

-#### Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
+#### Q: In zedwallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?

   A: This is caused by some broken Windows crypto keys.
 In the address bar in Windows Explorer, type `%AppData%/Microsoft/Crypto/RSA/`.